Sparse maximum likelihood estimation for regression models: Introduction

 \section{Introduction}

-There are a variety of model selection criteria based on a diverse range of model selection philosophies.
-Among the commonly used ones, Akaike Information Criterion (AIC) (Akaike, 1973) selects the candidate model that minimizes the Kullback–Leibler divergence to the unknown true model, and Bayesian Information Criterion (BIC) (Schwarz, 1978) selects the candidate model with the highest marginal likelihood.
-Although the underlying philosophies of the AIC and BIC differ widely, they have a maximum likelihood connection in that they both select models of maximum likelihood of certain sizes.
-Other information criteria such Hannan and Quinn criterion (Hannan and Quinn, 1979) and Bridge criterion (Ding, Tarokh, and Yang, 2018a) also select models of maximum likelihood of possibly different sizes.
+There are a variety of model selection criteria based on a diverse range of motivations.
+Among the most commonly used criteria, Akaike Information Criterion (AIC) (Akaike, 1973) is based on choosing the candidate model with the minimum Kullback–Leibler divergence to the unknown true model, and Bayesian Information Criterion (BIC) (Schwarz, 1978) is motivated by selecting the candidate model with the highest posterior probability.
+Although their motivations differ widely, AIC and BIC have a maximum likelihood connection in that they both select models of maximum likelihood of certain sizes.
+Hannan and Quinn criterion (Hannan and Quinn, 1979) and Bridge criterion (Ding, Tarokh, and Yang, 2018a) also select models of maximum likelihood of certain sizes.
 The method of maximum likelihood, dating back to R. A. Fisher (Aldrich, 1997), has been a cornerstone of statistical science for more than a century.
 It has applications in many areas.
-Ironically, in the important area of model selection, there have been no selection criteria derived or justified solely based on this method in spite of the aforementioned connection which suggests that it has a fundamental role to play.
-In this paper, we fill this gap by studying regression models of maximum likelihood using standard tools from the maximum likelihood theory tool box, in particular, the classic work of S. S. Wilks on the asymptotic distribution of the likelihood ratio (Wilks, 1938).
-We develop a maximum likelihood based approach for regression model selection which complements and unites the information criteria.
+However, in the important area of model selection, there have been no selection criteria derived or justified solely based on this method in spite of the aforementioned connection which suggests that it has a fundamental role to play.
+In this paper, we fill this gap by studying regression models of maximum likelihood using familiar tools from the maximum likelihood theory toolbox, in particular, the classic work of S. S. Wilks on the asymptotic distribution of the likelihood ratio (Wilks, 1938).
+We develop a maximum likelihood estimation based approach for regression model selection which complements and lends support to information criteria.